HJELuis/HJELuis/README.md

 - 👋 Hi, I’m @Luis
 - 👀 I’m interested in Math and how to apply it to resolve problems
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java SE
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 HJELuis/HJELuis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.